Publicly Traded Partnership: Everything You Need to Know

 Interest will not be seen as qualifying income if (1) this interest comes from financial or insurance business, or if (2) this interest is excluded from the “interest” described in Section 856(f).

 Real Property Rent

-Real property rent refers to amounts that would meet the requirements as real rent, as per Section 856(d), if:
+Real property rent refers to amounts that would meet the requirements of real rent, as per Section 856(d), if:

-- This section were applied without considering paragraph (2)(c), regarding guidelines for independent contractors, and
+- This section was applied without considering paragraph (2)(c), regarding guidelines for independent contractors.

 Certain Income Qualifying Under Regulated Investment Company or Real Estate Trust Provisions

 Qualifying income also refers to any income that would qualify under Section 851 (b) (2)(A) or 856(c) (2).